TheForcer/vision-nio/README.md

 ```

 Copy and rename the config file.
-For basic functionality the matrix credentials are required.
+For basic functionality the matrix credentials of your bot account are required.
 ```sh
 cp config/sample.config.yaml config/config.yaml
 nano/vim/pico config/config.yaml